-First and foremost, it’s highly recommended by the CDC and elsewhere that you keep your campground even more clean than you would have pre-Coronavirus days.
+First and foremost we knowhow to prep your park for a safe & fun labor day weekend, it’s highly recommended by the CDC and elsewhere that you keep your campground even cleaner than you would have pre-Coronavirus days.
 Maintaining a solid cleaning schedule, where you’re wiping down frequently touched surfaces, providing hand sanitizing stations for campers, etc. is not only advised but even mandatory in some areas.
 Make sure you stay up to date with your state’s requirements in that regard and even consider going the extra mile to avoid any potential issues in the aftermath of the celebrations.

 Make sure to use disinfectants as recommended by the CDC and to keep them fully stocked at all times.